 Myth #1: You Have to Move Out in Order to Be Legally Separated

 When you or your spouse moves out of the house, you are informally separated.
 To have an official legal separation, legal paperwork must be filed in court.
-Some couples may benefit from simply separating physically but not legally, while others prefer to legally separate, especially for financial reasons.
+Some couples benefit from separating physically but not legally, while others prefer to legally separate, especially for financial reasons.

 Myth #2: Legal Separation is Exactly Like Divorce